-Frulla seconds this, noting that peptide serums, such as Alastin Restorative Skin Complex, helps promote collagen and elastin production while boosting skin hydration overall.
+Frulla seconds this, noting that peptide serums, such as Alastin Restorative Skin Complex, help promote collagen and elastin production while boosting skin hydration overall.

-Sure, jade rollers and guashas might feel good, but when it comes to really preventing and (even more so) diminishing already-established wrinkles, you want to punch up the power.
+Sure, jade rollers and gua sha might feel good, but when it comes to really preventing and diminishing already-established wrinkles, you want to punch up the power.
 That’s where toning devices come into play.
 Engelman swears by them.
-“These devices can help increase the amount of absorption of active ingredients, so they penetrate into the deep layers of the skin – giving maximum benefits,” she explains, recommending the Conture Kinetic Toning Device.
-“It has a multitude of benefits with over 250,000 hours of research behind it.
-With three settings for face, neck, and chest, the device combines isometric compression and low-frequency vibrations to prepare the skin for up to 300 percent more absorption of active ingredients up to 45 minutes after use.
-In clinical trials, 78 percent saw a reduction in fine lines and wrinkles.”
+“These devices can help increase the amount of absorption of active ingredients, so they penetrate into the deep layers of the skin giving maximum benefits,” she explains.

-While neuromodulators like Botox are likely the first thing to pop into mind (we’ll get to those, don’t worry), Engelman says you can start with hyaluronic acid if you’re looking for something a little less aggressive (read: something that already naturally occurs in the body).
+While neuromodulators like Botox are likely the first things that come to mind (we’ll get to those, don’t worry), Engelman says you can start with hyaluronic acid if you’re looking for something a little less aggressive (read: something that already naturally occurs in the body).
 “You have immediate textural improvement with injectable hyaluronic acid,” she says.
 “It plumps fine lines and wrinkles, smoothing the overall complexion and adding volume.”

-If you’re ready to go all-in with your anti-aging process, Levin says to know your neuromodulators.
-While Botox, Dysport, Xeomin, and, most recently, Jeaveau are the only FDA-approved neuromodulators for 11 lines, Botox is the only one that’s FDA-approved for between the brows, on the forehead, and around crow’s feet (if that’s also a concern for you).
+If you’re ready to go all-in with your anti-aging process, Levin says to get to know your neuromodulators.
+While Botox, Dysport, Xeomin, and, most recently, Jeaveau, are the only FDA-approved neuromodulators for the "11" lines, Botox is the only one that’s FDA-approved for between the brows, on the forehead, and around crow’s feet (if that’s also a concern for you).

 Whichever you choose, Levin says to be prepared to schedule appointments every three to four months to maintain the results.

-And, whatever you do, remember that, while there is no downtime as the result of injections, there are a few restrictions.
-“Once Botox has been injected, one cannot massage the treated area for 72 hours and must keep your head upright for at least four hours post-injection,” Green starts.
+And, whatever you do, remember that while there is no downtime as the result of injections, there are a few restrictions.
+“Once Botox has been injected, you cannot massage the treated area for 72 hours and must keep your head upright for at least four hours post-injection,” Green starts.
 “Rubbing the area of treatment can result in moving Botox to unwanted areas.
 Since Botox is superficially injected, it needs an adequate amount of time without movement for it to dissipate appropriately.”
-What’s more, you shouldn’t drink or partake in excessive workouts for 12 to 24 hours post-treatment.
-While bruising is unlikely, these activities can exacerbate the possibility.
+What’s more, according to our experts, you shouldn’t drink alcohol or partake in excessive workouts for 12 to 24 hours post-treatment.
+While bruising is unlikely, these activities may exacerbate the possibility.